What do H&S consultants do?

 This official document doesn’t need to be confusing, we, as consultants, can assist by producing this for you.

-Many organisations attempt to carry out risk assessments and health and safety audits themselves.
+Many organisations attempt to carry out risk assessments and health and safety audit themselves.
 However, this can be counterproductive as the job may not be completed to a high enough standard.

 As an employer, you cannot eliminate all risks in a workplace.
 But it is a legal requirement and the employer’s responsibility to minimise and control these risks in the workplace.